Innu: Montagnais, Naskapi or Innu

 The word Naskapi was first recorded by French colonists in the 17th century.
 They applied it to distant Innu groups who were beyond the reach of Catholic missionary influence.
 It was particularly applied to those people living in the lands that bordered Ungava Bay and the northern Labrador coast, near the Inuit communities of northern Quebec and northern Labrador.
 Gradually it came to refer to the people known today as the Naskapi First Nation.

-The Naskapi are traditionally nomadic peoples, in contrast with the more sedentary Montagnais, who establish settled territories.
+All Innu groups were traditionally nomadic.
+The Montagnais moved within the forested south of the peninsula, while the Naskapi ranged over the barren lands of the north.

-The Mushuau Innuat (plural), while related to the Naskapi, split off from the tribe in the 1900s.
+The Mushuau Innuat (plural), while related to the Naskapi, formed a separate group in the 1900s.
 They were subject to a government relocation program at Davis Inlet.
 Some of the families of the Naskapi Nation of Kawawachikamach have close relatives in the Cree village of Whapmagoostui, on the eastern shore of Hudson Bay.

-Since 1990, the Montagnais people have generally chosen to be officially referred to as the Innu, which means human being in Innu-aimun.
-The Naskapi have continued to use the word Naskapi.
+Innu, which means "people" in Innu-aimun, has become the predominant term for the people as a whole; since about 1990, the Montagnais have generally chosen to be officially referred to as Innu, while the Naskapi have continued to use the word Naskapi.